vanus-labs/docs/content/cloud-docs/source/shopify-webhook/setup.md

 ---

-**Perform the following steps to configure your Shopify Webhook Source:**
+**Perform the following steps to configure your Shopify Webhook Source**

 ## Shopify Webhook Connection Settings